ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

      - ``higuera``: Higuera-Cary pusher (see `Higuera and Cary, Phys.
 Plasmas (2017) <https://aip.scitation.org/doi/10.1063/1.4979989>`__)

      If ``algo.particle_pusher`` is not specified, ``boris`` is the default.

+* ``algo.particle_shape`` (`integer`; `1`, `2`, or `3`)
+    The order of the shape factors (splines) for the macro-particles along all spatial directions: `1` for linear, `2` for quadratic, `3` for cubic.
+    Low-order shape factors result in faster simulations, but may lead to more noisy results.
+    High-order shape factors are computationally more expensive, but may increase the overall accuracy of the results.
+For production runs it is generally safer to use high-order shape factors, such as cubic order.

+    Note that this input parameter is not optional and must always be set in all input files.
+    No default value is provided automatically.

 * ``algo.maxwell_solver`` (`string`, optional)
     The algorithm for the Maxwell field solver.